AEW behind the scenes drama

 How many people have surgery and are in the best of moods?

-Some people were upset that he was defending it on Dynamite and not on the All Out PPV next Sunday.
+Some people were upset that he was defending it on Dynamite and not on the All Out PPV on Sunday.

 Think about this though.
 Had he showed up in Chicago for All Out and lost in a couple of minutes like he did to Jon Moxley, fans would have been very upset.